TurboWarp/extensions/docs/steamworks.md

 ## Basic information

-You can detect if Steamworks has been enabled using: (Remember this will only be true when your game is packaged in a few specific environments)
+Remember that Steamworks is only properly enabled when your project is packaged in a few specific environments.
+You can detect if this is the case using:

 ```scratch
 <has steamworks? :: #136C9F>